DND-DRDC-RDDC/OS_PyCoMod/README.md

 mgr.run(m, duration=150, label='My run')
 ```

 Finally, we can plot the results of the run using the SIRplus *plotter*.
-First we create an instance of the plotter, which creates a Matplotlib Figure, then we can plot the specific outputs from the run on the figure axes.
+First we create an instance of the plotter, which creates a Matplotlib Figure, and then we can plot outputs from the run on the figure axes.

 ```Python
 plt = sp.plotter(title='SIR Time Series', ylabel='Population', fontsize=14)